Acculink

 The American Institute of CPAs and the National Association of State Boards of Accountancy implemented a significant restructure beginning in 2024.
 The changes were intended to modernise the exam, reflect the evolving nature of practice, and allow candidates to demonstrate specialised knowledge.
 The intentions were sound.
 The consequences for the talent pipeline — and for every CPA firm trying to hire qualified professionals — have been deeply concerning.

-The Journal of Accountancy and Accounting Today have covered the pipeline crisis extensively, documenting how fewer graduates are entering accounting programs, fewer are pursuing CPA licensure, and those who do face a more complex exam with lower initial pass rates.
-For CPA firm partners and managers, this translates directly into longer hiring timelines, higher salary demands, and persistent capacity gaps that constrain growth and threaten client service quality.
+The Journal of Accountancy and Accounting Today have covered the pipeline crisis extensively.
+They document how fewer graduates are entering accounting programs, fewer are pursuing CPA licensure, and those who do face a more complex exam with lower initial pass rates.
+For CPA firm partners and managers, this translates directly into longer hiring timelines, higher salary demands, and persistent capacity gaps.
+These constrain growth and threaten client service quality.

-This blog examines what changed in the CPA exam, how those changes are affecting pass rates and candidate volume, what the downstream impact means for firm hiring, why Indian Chartered Accountants available through offshore providers represent a compelling structural solution, and the exact steps to build offshore capacity that insulates your firm from domestic talent market volatility.
+This blog examines what changed in the CPA exam, how those changes are affecting pass rates and candidate volume, and what the downstream impact means for firm hiring.
+It also covers why Indian Chartered Accountants available through offshore providers represent a compelling structural solution, and the exact steps to build offshore capacity that insulates your firm from domestic talent market volatility.

 What Changed in the CPA Exam